lmendes86/phone-normalizer-service/README.md

 }
 ```
 For Latin America the Service is more accurate allowing (for most of the countries) to  infer the area code if it's not
-sended as part of the parameters.
+sent as part of the parameters.

 This three examples are valid for Argentina:
 ```